ezzabuzaid/ngx-form-factory/README.md

 ### Other `Field` Types
-Absouletly you want to have non-text fields such as `Select`,  `Date`, ..etc there's only some fields shipped with the library for now
+Absouletly you want to have non-text fields such as `Select`,  `Date`, ..etc there's only some custom fields shipped with the library for now
 * `Field`
 * `DateField`
 * `SelectField`

+The available types are
+* TEXT
+* TEXTAREA
+* EMAIL
+* PASSWORD
+* CHECKBOX
+* RADIO
+* TEL
+* COUNTRY

 ## Contributing
 Don't hesitate to open issues and make a pull request to help improve code